stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 ## Connecting Pages

-If you've been poking around (or following these tutorials) you may have noticed that, out of the box, Apostrophe does not provide an easy way to navigate between pages.
-Instead we provide the tools for you to build yourself the navigation of your dreams.
-To build your navigation, you'll create dynamic links in your templates using the concept that all pages are connected by being children of the home page.
+Now that you have several pages created, you need to create a navigation to connect them all.
+The key concept that you'll use to build that navigation and create dynamic links between pages that don't break, is that, like the worlds of Viking mythology, all pages connect back to the home page.

 ## Example: Linking to the home page